apache/flink/docs/concepts/programming-model.md

     is preserved, but the parallelism does introduce non-determinism regarding the order in which the aggregated results for different keys arrive at the sink.

-Details about configuring and controlling parallelism can be found in the docs on [parallel execution](../dev/parallel.html).
+You can find details about configuring and controlling parallelism can in the [parallel execution documentation](../dev/parallel.html).

 {% top %}